strapi/strapi/packages/core/permissions/README.md

 ability.can('update', 'bar'); // true
 ```

-- You need to give both an action and a condition provider as parameter when instanciating a new permission engine instance.
+- You need to give both an action and a condition provider as parameters when instantiating a new permission engine instance.
 They must be contained in a `providers` object property.
 - You can also pass an `abilityBuilderFactory` to customize what kind of ability the `generateAbility` method will return.
 By default it'll use a `@casl/ability` builder.

 You can also register to some hooks for each engine instance